How to Use Shiny Rubber Stamps and Maintain Them

 When Do You Replace The Ink Pad?

-As you use your Shiny rubber stamp, time comes when you have to change the ink pad.
-This is a time when the stamp is no longer making clear impressions.
-When a stamp stops making good impressions, it means two things.
-Either you have to add ink to the pad or you change the ink pad.
+As you use your Shiny rubber stamp, the time comes when you have to change the ink pad.
+It’s the time when the rubber stamp is no longer making clear impressions.
+When it stops making good impressions, it means two things.
+Either you have to add ink to the pad, or you change the ink pad.

-Learning to use and maintain your Shiny rubber stamps is so important.
-It helps you to preserve the longevity of your stamps.
+Learning to use and maintain your Shiny rubber stamps is so essential.
+It helps you to preserve the longevity of your rubber stamps.
 Not only that.
-It also helps to save a lot of money that would go to buying new stamps.
-And we’ve also seen that untidy stamps make you look unprofessional.
+It also enables you to save some money that would go to buying new stamps.
+And we’ve also seen that untidy rubber stamps make you look unprofessional.

-Are you looking for an engraver to make for you rubber stamps with crystal clear impressions?
+Are you looking for an engraver to make for your rubber stamps with crystal clear impressions?
 Get in touch with Goleza Designers!